3rd Trimester

 Week 32

 Baby's bones are hardening, except the skull which remains soft for delivery.
-Fingernails reach fingertips.
+Fingernails reach the fingertips.

-• Eyes can open, close, and blink - baby may even see light through your belly
+• Eyes can open, close, and blink, and baby may see light through your belly

-• Brain waves show rapid eye movement (REM) sleep - your baby is dreaming!
+• Brain waves show rapid eye movement (REM) sleep, meaning your baby is dreaming

 • Taste buds are developed and baby shows preferences for certain flavours

-• Lungs continue maturing but would still need help if born now
+• Lungs continue maturing but would still need support if born now

 • Baby is gaining weight rapidly, developing fat layers for temperature regulation